waigania13/carmen/README.md

 Indexes docs using `from` as the source and `to` as the destination.
 Options can be passed to `pointer` or omitted.

-### verify(source, callback)

-Verify the integrity of index relations for a given source.

 ### analyze(source, callback)